VehiclesSwitch to Cortex

 Use packs of 4-6 Gremlins to sneak in beyond enemy defense lines, get intel on plans and sabotage the economy.

-Mauser is a heavy artillery vehicle, able to overshoot most defensive and mobile units thanks to its great range.
-It is fairly cheap to produce and in contrast to the Penetrator it does not require energy to shoot.
+The Mauser is a heavy artillery vehicle that can out range most defensive and mobile units thanks to its great range.

-Jaguar Is a super fast light tank equipped with a high DPS lightning turret.
-It may deal sizeable damage in close quarters combat, but lacks armor to fight against heavier units like Tigers.
+It deals a good amount of damage in close quarters combat, but lacks armor to fight against heavier units like Tigers.